-Improving well-being and quality of life not only for the individual, but for the whole society
+Improving well-being and quality of life not only for the individual, but for the whole world

 The benefits of Transcendental Meditation have been widely researched.
 Studies indicate that it helps reduce stress and anxiety, improve well-being and happiness, reduce high blood pressure, improve focus and creativity, reduce addiction, and lead to more positive health habits.